nebnebben/CV/README.md

 [Projects](#projects) | [Experience](#experience) | [Education](#education) | [Skills](#skills)

-I am a 3rd year Computer Science student looking to do a masters, and learn as much about Computer Science as I can.
+I am a Computer Science student doing a Masters, looking to learn as much about Computer Science as I can.

 ## Projects